-- 1. Move the lever down to the lock position.

-- 2. Close the door.

-- Do the same for the other rear door.
+- 2. Close the door. - 3.
+Do the same for the other rear door.

 To open a rear door when the safety lock is on:

 - Unlock the door by activating the inside handle, pressing the power door lock switch, or using the Remote Keyless Entry (RKE) transmitter. - 2.
 Open the door from the outside.